 The best way to achieve valuation when value investing is to find a mutual fund or an ETF.
 There are many value mutual funds and value ETFs ranging from small-medium and large caps.
 You can find Morningstar’s Best Value Funds here.
 A list of recommended Value ETFs is here.

 Thank you for reading!
 We would love your thoughts and feedback!
-We encourage you to subscribe to our blog to get some freebies and our weekly newsletters.
+Please visit The Cents of Money blog and subscribe to get some freebies and our weekly newsletters.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.